niekvlessert/mus2kss/kss_creation_guide.md

 The KSS format is mostly used for MSX music, however it can also be used for music from other platforms running on a Z80 processor and using one of the soundchips from above, for example the Sega Game Gear.

 Because that is what Libkss is; a Z80 and soundchip emulator, it's *not* a computer emulator.
-This basically means that a KSS file must contain a player engine programmed for the Z80 and music data and nothing else.
+This basically means that a KSS file must at least contain a player engine programmed for the Z80 and music data.
 But the usage from that player should be adapted for use with the KSS player.

-You can't just input a MSX program in Libkss, because Libkss won't support all the instructions used, for example anything concerning displaying things won't work.
-Even worse; if the results are not what is expected the program will likely crash.
-A trick is to change the code so the video things will be skipped.
+You can't just input a MSX program in Libkss, because Libkss won't support all the instructions used, for example anything concerning displaying things won't work, it'll be simply ignored.
+If the code depends on values to be returnded and they won't because of this the program may even end up in an infinite loop.
+The trick is to change the code so this won't happen.
 Another approach is to just extract the player and music.
 Both things are not easy; you must have a very good knowledge of Z80 programming to do so.
 The easiest approach is probably taking an existing player with music and go from there.
 If I'm ever capable of extracting music & players from games I will add tips to this guide.

 Every KSS file should have a file header, at least 0x10 bytes for the KSS format or 0x1f bytes for the KSS extended format KSSX.
 The spec will give you information, but I found it difficult to understand.